A Researchers Guide

 Kings Bay can also provide assistance with technical issues and purchasing.
 Should you require any such assistance make sure to contact Kings Bay research advisor at well in advance of your field season.

-When you need work done, logistical help or help with purchasing you need to fill out a quote form.
-Kings Bay will then send you a quote, and when this is accepted, Kings Bay will provide the requested service.
+When you need work done, logistical help or help with purchasing you need to fill out a work order form.
+Kings Bay will then send you a quote on the work order, and when this is accepted, Kings Bay will provide the requested service.

 Due to the limitation in the air cargo capacity to and from Ny-Ålesund, most cargo related to research activity must be sent by cargo ship.
 If you for some reason decide to send cargo by air instead, there is no guarantee that your cargo will arrive Ny-Ålesund in time for the start of your project, due to limitation on how much extra weight it is possible to bring on the plane.
 Kings Bay can not take responsibility for any delays this might cause in the realisation of your project.